graceolivia/book-wizard/README.md

 # book-wizard
 A command line application that allows you to use the Google Books API to search for books and construct a reading list.

-# The Plan
+# Instructions

-1. Use
+1. Clone repo
+2. run "source bin/activate"